britok30/react-apple-landing/README.md

 ## Features Firebase for Auth

 Authentication is handled by Firebase.
 Handles specific errors if user makes a mistake and/or isn't registered.
-Notifications (react-toast-notifications) will appear to indicate status of authentication
+Notifications (react-toast-notifications) will appear to indicate status of authentication.
+Routes are protected and users cannot manually redirect themselves.

 ## React Hooks